packbackbooks/engineering-docs/careers/technical-engineer.md

 **Exploration:**

 Our teams are already optimized to incrementally improve.
-The role of the staff engineer is to be transformative.
+The role of the staff engineer is to be *transformative*.

 We don’t care if you walk to the top of a small hill, we want you to jump to a new, bigger hill.